mawrkus/pull-request-review-guide/README.md

 ## 📔 Resources

 - "The Art of Giving and Receiving Code Reviews (Gracefully)": http://www.alexandra-hill.com/2018/06/25/the-art-of-giving-and-receiving-code-reviews/
+- "How to Make Your Code Reviewer Fall in Love with You": https://mtlynch.io/code-review-love
 - "8 Causes of Miscommunication and Misunderstanding" https://www.userlike.com/en/blog/causes-of-miscommunication
 - "A guide for reviewing code and having your code reviewed": https://github.com/thoughtbot/guides/tree/master/code-review
 - "A practical guide for conducting efficient code reviews": https://www.heartinternet.uk/blog/a-practical-guide-for-conducting-efficient-code-reviews/